AWegnerGitHub/awegnergithub.github.io-content/2015_08_10_link-analysis---technical-explanation.md

 ### The database

 The process began by downloading the March 2013 [data dump][3].
-I loaded the `posts` into a [MariaDB] instance on my local machine.
+I loaded the `posts` into a [MariaDB][4] instance on my local machine.
 This was accomplished with a very simple script and patience, as the script took a while to run.

     load xml local infile '/path/to/posts.xml'
     into table posts